-Mammalian cells do not have the ability to produce folates de novo, these also do not possess the ability to cross the biological membrane through the process of diffusion due to their hydrophilic properties, causing the cells to be reliant on locating folates from a series of 1carbon reactions (Matherly, Hou & Deng., 2007).
-To enhance the retaining volume, intracellular folate folylpolyglutamate synthetase (FPGS) combines glutamate to folate reducing its efflux from the cell and an identical process is undergone on MTX.
+Mammalian cells do not have the ability to produce folates de novo, these also do not possess the ability to cross the biological membrane through the process of diffusion due to their hydrophilic properties, causing the cells to be reliant on locating folates from a series of 1-carbon reactions (Matherly, Hou & Deng., 2007).
+In order to enhance the retaining volume, intracellular folate folylpolyglutamate synthetase (FPGS) combines glutamate to folate reducing its efflux from the cell and an identical process is undergone on MTX.
 MTX is converted to methotrexate polyglutamate (MTXPG) causing improved preservation in cells.

 As the polyglutamate metabolites are weak substrates for MTX efflux proteins, the reaction contributes to the efficacy of the MTX therapy (van de Steeg et al., 2009).

 Antimetabolites imitate the behaviour of molecules found in the cell and hinders DNA replication with the aid of a DNA antagonist accountable for blocking nucleotide metabolism pathways (Cheung-Ong et al., 2013).
 MTX is a common form of treatment for several cancers including leukaemia, non-small cell lung, bladder, neck and choriocarcinoma in which the rate of success exceeds 90%.
-Its mechanism of action arises inhibition of dihydrofolate reductase (DHFR) which catalyses the decline of dihydrofolate to tetrahydrofolate, essential in the production of DNA (van de Steeg et al., 2009, Xie et al., 2009).
+Its mechanism of action arises inhibition of dihydrofolate reductase (DHFR) which catalyses the decline of dihydrofolate to tetrahydrofolate, essential in the production of DNA (van de Steeg et al., 2009) (Xie et al., 2009).
 MTX interferes with purine and pyrimidine production which are crucial for the replication of DNA.
-MTX use causes a reduction in the amount of tetrahydrofolate and ultimately of the necessary nucleotides.
+MTX use causes a reduction in the amount of tetrahydrofolate avail and ultimately of the necessary nucleotides.
 This decline in nucleotide concentration leads to a decrease in cell population and the initiation of programmed apoptosis (van de Steeg et al., 2009).

 Levels of DHFR expression can be an indicator for the level of response of MTX treatment, however, this is not always the case due to the establishment of a secondary mechanism.
-This secondary pathway includes stimulation of genetic injury through mechanisms such as: gene mutation, direct DNA damage, oxidative damage, and chromosomal aberration (Chatterjee & Walker., 2017).
+This secondary pathway includes stimulation of genetic injury through mechanisms such as; gene mutation, direct DNA damage, oxidative damage and chromosomal aberration.
 Xie and colleagues (2009) also explain that MTX demonstrates apoptosis through paths activated in response to DNA mismatch repair malfunctions, like the development of double strand breaks and the inhibition of homologous recombination that accompanies MTX use.

-A common issue effecting MTX and other anti-folate drugs is that of drug resistance, which is a reduction in effectiveness of the medication.
-The resistance here arises from the loss or mutation of a cell surface receptor or target.
+MTX and other anti-folate drugs, are sufferers of resistance which can arise from the loss or mutation of a cell surface receptor or target.
 In cases of such instance, anti-folates would be incapable of reducing the conversion of dihydrofolate to tetrahydrofolate, thus the production of nucleotides will not be affected causing the potential for uncontrolled DNA replication and cellular proliferation (Cheung-Ong et al., 2013).

-1.8 Antimitotics
+1.9 Antimitotics

 Antimitotics including the vinca alkaloids and toxoids are a further class of anticancer therapeutics.
-Vinca alkaloids were first extracted from the Madagascar periwinkle plant and are comprised of two multi-ring constructs (Mora et al., 2015, Douer, 2016).
+Vinca alkaloids were first extracted from the Madagascar periwinkle plant and are comprised of two multi-ring constructs (Mora et al., 2015) (Douer, 2016).

-Vincristine and vinblastine (Figure 8) are two most utilised vinca alkaloids entailing the mechanism where the prevention of formation of spindle microtubules during the cell cycle leads to ceasing replication progression (Douer, 2016).
+Vincristine and vinblastine are two most commonly utilised vinca alkaloids entailing the mechanism where the prevention of formation of spindle microtubules during the cell cycle leads to ceasing replication progression (Douer, 2016).